MpStyle/MToolkit/README.md

 - Autorun of pages and of RPC Json web services from controller classes
 - Javascript frameworks compatibility (jQuery, Bootstrap, etc)
 - Master page concept (http://msdn.microsoft.com/it-it/library/system.web.ui.masterpage.aspx)
-- Separation between business logic and graphics
+- Decoupling between business logic and graphics
 - Fluent setters

 MToolkit components
 -------------------
 Like Qt, MToolkit has a lot of components, one for every type of usage.
-Here the list:
+Here you are the list:
 - [Core](Core)
 - [Network](Network)
 - [Model](Model)/[Sql](Model/Sql)